 The Recipient does not have to include in its Vendor agreements CEC-created terms, such as Equipment, Confidential Recipient Information, Travel and Per Diem, Retention of Records, and Audits, if the Recipient does not need them to fulfill its obligations to the CEC.
 An example where the Recipient might need to include a CEC-created term in a Vendor agreement is intellectual property.
 The Recipient must ensure the CEC has the intellectual property rights required under this Agreement.
 If a Vendor creates intellectual property that the Recipient provides to the CEC as part of the Agreement, the Recipient shall ensure its Vendor agreement secures the appropriate rights.
-Another example is the receipt of confidential information of personal information provided by the Energy Commission or a third-party for the performance of this Agreement, the Recipient must ensure its agreement with the vendor includes the Energy Commission's special terms and conditions for the receipt of confidential information before the vendor has access to any such information.
+Another example is the receipt of confidential information of personal information.
+If a vendor will have access to confidential information of personal information provided by the Energy Commission or a third-party for the performance of this Agreement, the Recipient must ensure its agreement with the vendor includes the Energy Commission's special terms and conditions for the receipt of confidential information and personal information before the vendor has access to any such information.